HomeAdvisor/Robusto/README.md

 Please see the [Wiki](https://github.com/HomeAdvisor/Robusto/wiki) for full documentation.

+## Update Frequency

+HomeAdvisor works in 2 week development cycles.
+Once changes have passed QA testing they will be made available here.

 ## Bugs and Feedback

 Please use the [Issues](https://github.com/HomeAdvisor/Robusto/issues) page to submit feedback or problems.